 Stephen B. Shrewsbury, M.D., has served as Chief Medical Officer and Senior Vice President of Preclinical, Clinical and Regulatory Affairs since January 26, 2009.
-In the five years prior to his appointment as the Company's Chief Medical Officer and Senior Vice President of Preclinical, Clinical and Regulatory Affairs, Dr. Shrewsbury worked as a consultant to the Pharmaceutical Industry (August 2008- January 2009); for Adamas Pharmaceuticals Inc., as Chief Medical Officer & Senior Vice President, Clinical Development, Medical and Regulatory Affairs (from March 2008 to August 2008) a pharmaceutical company in the field of development and commercialization of controlled release products, and MAP Pharmaceuticals Inc., as Chief Medical Officer, Formerly Vice President, Clinical and Regulatory Affairs (from February 2005 to March 2008) a pharmaceutical company, specializing in inhaled delivery of drugs.
+In the five years prior to his appointment as the Company's Chief Medical Officer and Senior Vice President of Preclinical, Clinical and Regulatory Affairs, Dr. Shrewsbury worked as a consultant to companies in the pharmaceutical industry from August 2008 to January 2009.
+Prior to his work as a consultant, Dr. Shrewsbury served as Chief Medical Officer & Senior Vice President, Clinical Development, Medical and Regulatory Affairs of Adamas Pharmaceuticals Inc. from March 2008 to August 2008.
+He joined Adamas Pharmaceuticals Inc. in March 2008 from MAP Pharmaceuticals Inc., where he served from February 2005 to March 2008 as Chief Medical Officer, Formerly Vice President, Clinical and Regulatory Affairs.
 Prior to his employment with MAP Pharmaceuticals, Inc., Dr. Shrewsbury worked as Senior Director of Clinical Development of Chiron Corporation from July 2002 until February 2005.
 Prior to joining Chiron, Dr. Shrewsbury held several senior positions at GlaxoSmithKline both in the UK and U.S. from 1993 until 2002.
-Dr. Shrewsbury holds a Bachelor of Medicine and a Bachelor of Surgery degree from Liverpool, UK.
+Dr. Shrewsbury holds a Bachelor of Medicine and a Bachelor of Surgery degree from the University of Liverpool, UK.

-Dwight D. Weller, Ph.D., has served as Senior Vice President of Chemistry and Manufacturing of AVI since 1997, as Vice President of Research and Development of AVI from 1992 to 1997, and as a director of AVI from 1991 through May 2006.
+Dwight D. Weller, Ph.D., has served as Senior Vice President of Chemistry and Manufacturing of the Company since 1997, as Vice President of Research and Development of the Company from 1992 to 1997, and as a director of the Company from 1991 through May 2006.
 Dr. Weller received a B.S. in Chemistry from Lafayette College and a Ph.D. in Chemistry from the University of California at Berkeley, followed by postdoctoral work in Bio-Organic Chemistry at the University of Illinois.
+Dr. Weller was on the faculty of Oregon State University from 1978 to 1992.

-Michael D. Casey has served as a director of AVI since May 2006 and was appointed the Chairman effective March 10, 2008.
-Since February 2002, Mr. Casey has been a self-employed consultant to the pharmaceutical industry.
-Previously, Mr. Casey served four years as President, Chief Executive Officer and Chairman of Matrix Pharmaceutical, Inc., a biopharmaceutical company, until Chiron Corporation acquired the company.
+Michael D. Casey, has served as a director of the Company since May 2006 and was appointed the Chairman effective March 10, 2008.
+In addition to serving as Chairman of the Board, Mr. Casey also serves as Chairman of the Compensation Committee.
+Mr. Casey's experience in leadership positions in public companies in the biopharmaceutical industry qualifies him for service as a member of the Board of Directors.
+Since 2002, Mr. Casey has served as a director of several public biopharmaceutical companies.
+Previously, Mr. Casey served four years as President, Chief Executive Officer and Chairman of Matrix Pharmaceutical, Inc., a biopharmaceutical company, until Chiron Corporation acquired Matrix in 2002.
 Prior to joining Matrix, Mr. Casey was President of two divisions of Schein Pharmaceutical, Inc. from 1995 to 1997, and President and Chief Operating Officer of Genetic Therapy, Inc. from 1993 to 1995 until it was sold to Sandoz (Novartis).
 Mr. Casey also spent 25 years with Johnson & Johnson, including serving as Vice President of Sales and Marketing of Ortho Pharmaceutical Corporation and President of McNeil Pharmaceuticals.
-Mr. Casey is a director of Allos Therapeutics, Inc., Celgene Corp., and Durect Corporation.
+Mr. Casey is a director of Celgene Corp. and Durect Corporation.
+In the past five years, Mr. Casey has also served as a director of Allos Therapeutics, Cholestech Corporation, Bone Care International, Inc., OrthoLogic Corporation, and Sicor, Inc.